lsst-dm/dmtn-057/index.rst

 - The :ref:`metadata-based architecture<arch-metadata>` provides this information as part of the metadata key.
 - The :ref:`direct measurement<arch-direct>` and :ref:`observer-based<arch-observer>` architectures can extract information about the task's relationship with its parent from the task object directly.
   In the observer-based architecture, the functionality can be hidden in a base class for factories.
+- The :ref:`dataset-based architecture<arch-dataset>` can have this information hard-coded in a measurement function, or use config information to provide it.
 - The :ref:`visitor-based architecture<arch-visitor>` architecture can extract information about the task's relationship with its parent from the task object, like an observer, or it can use config information to do so as part of a post-processing step.

-The metadata-based architecture handles by-subtask metrics most naturally, but all four designs can easily provide this information.
+The metadata-based architecture handles by-subtask metrics most naturally, but all five designs can easily provide this information.

 Adding new metrics
 ------------------

 - The :ref:`metadata-based<arch-metadata>`, :ref:`direct measurement<arch-direct>`, and :ref:`observer-based<arch-observer>` architectures require writing the appropriate measurement code, then registering it with each task of interest.
   All three designs provide workarounds to minimize the workload for widely-applicable metrics.
+- The :ref:`dataset-based architecture<arch-dataset>` requires writing the appropriate measurement code and identifying the data it requires.
 - The :ref:`visitor-based architecture<arch-visitor>` requires writing the appropriate measurement code, and having it test whether tasks apply to it.

 Adding a universally applicable metric requires less work in the visitor-based architecture but more work in the others, while for task-specific metrics the situation is reversed.